 During the winter months, skating is available to the public, just look for the "skating" sign to make sure the ice is thick enough.

 Best Outdoor Ice Skating Rinks near New Haven

 Osbornedale State Park (Pickett's Pond) — Derby

-One of the only state parks with a designated skating area, Pickett’s Pond in Osbornedale State Park offers a perfect setting for skating.
+One of the only state parks with a designated ice skating area, Pickett’s Pond in Osbornedale State Park offers a perfect setting for skating.
 When the weather allows for sufficiently thick ice (decided by park rangers), skaters can be found gliding across Pickett’s Pond.
-Warm up next to the roaring fire in the pavilion's fireplace (don’t forget to bring your own marshmallows and hot chocolate).
+Come and warm up by the fun, stone fire pit.
 Bright lights illuminate the night for skating after the sun sets.

 Best Outdoor Ice Skating Rinks near Hartford

 In the heart of downtown Hartford, a frozen oasis awaits from late November through early January.
 Winterfest offers free skating, rentals, and even skating lessons at various times and they are back in 2021 starting November 26.
 Open daily from 11am to 8pm